zhiwpku/academic-kickstart/content/home/working.md

 +++
 # A Working Papers section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.
+# This section displays recent blog posts from `content/publication/` with publication type 3.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

 title = "Working Papers"
 subtitle = ""

+[content]
+  # Page type to display.
+E.g. post, talk, or publication.
+  page_type = "publication"

+  # Choose how much pages you would like to display (0 = all pages)
+  count = 0

+  # Choose how many pages you would like to offset by
+  offset = 0

+  # Page order.
+Descending (desc) or ascending (asc) date.
+  order = "desc"

+  # Filter posts by a taxonomy term.
+  [content.filters]
+    tag = ""
+    category = ""
+    publication_type = "3"
+    author = ""
+    exclude_featured = false

 [design]
   # Toggle between the various page layout types.